ableton-jhaha/apkSpyfunny/README.md

 * Currently you cannot edit Smali bytecode.
 This would be very useful, as you can edit a method even if that method itself does not compile.
 * You can only edit methods.
 It would be great to have support for editing member fields.
 * The ability to create and delete classes, as well as create and delete new methods.
+* Classes within the `android.*` packages cannot be edited.

 Below is the README for jadx.

+### How Use
+After compiling this project from source (there will be released in the future), load an APK, open up any class, right-click within a method and then click "Edit Method Java".

+To save your changes, first ensure your Android SDK path is set.
+You can find this by going in the menu bar `apkSpy -> Preferences`.
+Then, your changed can be recompiled by going to `apkSpy -> Save APK`.
+If all goes well, it should pop up saying the recompiling has been successful.
+You now have a patched APK!

 ## JADX